ihabwahbi/rl-exec-data/docs/PROJECT_STATUS_SUMMARY.md

 # RLX Co-Pilot Data Pipeline - Project Status Summary

 ## Executive Summary
-As of July 20, 2025, the RLX Co-Pilot Data Pipeline project has successfully completed Epic 0 (Data Acquisition) and made significant progress on Epic 1 (Foundational Analysis).
-Critical issues in Story 1.2 have been identified and fixed, establishing a solid foundation for the validation-first approach going forward.
+As of July 21, 2025, the RLX Co-Pilot Data Pipeline project has made exceptional progress with Epic 0 fully complete and Epic 1 at ~80% completion.
+The validation-first approach has proven highly successful with 11.15M golden sample messages captured and a comprehensive validation framework implemented.
+The project is well-positioned to begin Epic 2 once delta feed validation completes.

 ## Current Project State